Your super can help fund your life after work, and you get to decide how.

 Decide what happens to your super

-- set up a stream of regular payments flowing from your super account by opening an account-based pension or purchasing an annuity.
+- set up a regular income stream (for example, an account-based pension or annuity)

-- choose a combination of an income stream and a lump sum.
+- use a combination of a regular income stream and a lump sum.

 See retirement income sources for more details.